opensafely/qof-utilities/README.md

 1. Use the [OpenSAFELY research template](https://github.com/opensafely/research-template) to start your own OpenSAFELY QOF project and add it to the wiki list of repos using this code.
 2. Copy over the relevant register specific files

-    1. The register specific codelist
+- The register specific codelist python file

-    2. The register specific variable dictionary
+- The register specific variable dictionary

-    3. The register specific study definition
+- The register specific study definition
-    4. The demographic and population variable dictionary

 3. Copy over the shared files for all registers (excluding the _project.yaml_ file, this is covered in the step below)

-    5. The demographic and register specific codelist
+- The demographic and register specific codelist text file

-    6. The demographic and population breakdown codelist
+- The demographic and population breakdown codelist python file

-    7. The demographic and population variable dictionary
+- The demographic and population variable dictionary

-    8. The ethnicity study definition
+- The ethnicity study definition

-4. Copy over only the actions relating to your register of interest, from the _project.yaml_ file.
+4. Copy over only the actions relating to your register of interest, from the _project.yaml_ file into the _project.yaml_ file in your research repo.
+These consist of:

+_- generate_study_population_[XXX]_reg_

+_- generate_study_population_ethnicity_

+5. If relevant to your analysis, adjust the _config.py_ file and the _project.yaml_ file in your repo to cover the time period and level of return of interest.
+For analyses looking at trends in register prevalence before and during the pandemic we would recommend a start date of 1/03/2022 and the latest month as the end date.
+In the _project.yaml_ file, this will be written in the _generate_study_population_[XXX]_reg_ action (which creates the register) as ‘--index-date-range "2021-04-01 to 2022-03-01 by month" ‘.

 ## Register specific files

 The following list shows the condition specific files required to create a QOF register

-- Asthma (AST_REG):
+- Asthma (AST_REG)

   - Codelists: [analysis/codelists_ast.py](analysis/codelists_ast.py)